Conservas de Peixe: The Tasty but Discernible Truth Behind Canned Fish in Portugal

-That said, as of recent, canned fish has gone gourmet in Portugal.
-Specifically in the major cities of Lisbon and Porto, several gourmet shops have been popping up all over the city, not just selling your typical wine and cheese, but also revamped, quality brand canned fish, wrapped in delightfully artistic packaging and boxes.
+That said, canned fish has gone gourmet in Portugal.
+Specifically, in the major cities of Lisbon and Porto, several gourmet shops have been popping up all over the city, not just selling your typical Portuguese wine and cheese, but also revamped, quality brand canned fish, wrapped in delightfully artistic packaging and boxes.
 Who could resist?!

 Evidently, I could.
-I not only resisted buying canned fish for myself, but trying it in any capacity.
+I not only resisted buying canned fish for myself but trying it in any capacity.
 I was eager to buy various types of canned fish for everyone else back home, but rare was the day that I considered it for myself.
-It wasn’t until I was asked to do write a piece on the canned fish of Iberia did it dawn on me, what do I know of canned fish?!
 My memories weren’t great from what I’d tried, so how could I trust myself to take an honest approach on this?
 It was then and there that I decided it was time to go can fishing!

 Portugal has a long history of preserving fish.
 It was during the Iron Age when the method of preserving fish in sea salt was introduced to the Iberian Peninsula and used by the Phoenicians, Greeks and Carthaginians, followed by the Romans.
 Ruins found along the coastline, such as Roman clay amphora pots found in Peniche, show evidence of a developed industry for salted fish during this time.
 Ancient writings also tell how the fish was exported to Italy, Gaul (France) and North Africa.
 Salted fish continued to be the preservation method of choice for many centuries but the methods of drying and smoking slowly came into popularity.